 What could be better than a down-home southern kosher turkey recipe at any holiday meal?
 Southern seasonings, like southern recipes rely on the basics.
 Generously sprinkled with salt and pepper, this kosher turkey recipe, even with the gravy, requires just a few steps.

 A whole turkey takes several hours to roast, but it's worthwhile as an easy and elegant crowd pleaser.
 Anyway, who can resist that aroma?
-And the turkey leftovers may even be the best part!

 1 (12-14 lb.) turkey, thawed if frozen